midtown-ai/glossary/glossary/r.md

  See also [R], [Boltzmann Machine]

-# Retrieval-Augmented Generation Architecture
+# Retrieval-Augmented Generation System
-# RAG Architecture
+# RAG System

- ~ A LLM that works with a [retriever]
+ ~ A [compound AI system] that consists of an LLM that works with a [retriever]

  Fields:
   * Document ID (DOI)   <== used for deletion, not for query